 Use the Office Deployment Tool to deploy the appropriate language accessory packs to your users.

-For more information on deploying additional languages, see Overview: Deploying languages in Office 365 ProPlus.
+For more information, see Overview of deploying languages in Office 365 ProPlus.

 Removal of InfoPath from Office 365 ProPlus.
 InfoPath 2013 remains the current version and therefore isn't included in Office 365 ProPlus.
 When you upgrade an existing installation of Office 2007 to Office 365 ProPlus, InfoPath is removed from the computer.
 If your users still need to use InfoPath, the 2013 version of InfoPath is available for installation on the Software page in the Office 365 portal.

-Deployment guide for Office 365 ProPlus: Articles for planning, deploying, and managing Office 365 ProPlus in an enterprise environment.
+For articles about planning, deploying, and managing Office 365 ProPlus in an enterprise environment, see Deployment guide for Office 365 ProPlus.

 To find out more about upgrading from Office 2007 servers, see Resources to help you upgrade from Office 2007 or 2010 servers and clients.